-In this article, I am going to explain Martingaling, which is my favorite way to trade, but is very dangerous.
-Please understand that if you wish to try it, you are risking a lot.
+In this article, we will cover the Martingale System, which is my favorite way to trade but is very dangerous.
+Please understand that if you wish to try this forex strategy, you are risking a lot.

 Let’s compare the results of a long tails streak in traditional betting compared to Martingale.